Ivy-Apps/ivy-wallet/README.md

 Imagine Ivy Wallet as a manual expense tracker that will replace the good old spreadsheet for managing your personal finance.

-Track your expenses - fast and on-the-go! ⚡ Discover powerful insights about your spending.
+Track your expenses, fast and on-the-go! ⚡ Discover powerful insights about your spending.

 **Do you know?
 Ask yoursef.**